 Research suggests that bank visits are going to drop 36% from 2017 to 2022 due to the rise of digital-only banks.

 Robotic process automation, popularly abbreviated as RPA is used to automate the backend.
-It includes automation support for customer onboarding, security checks, credit card, mortgage processing etc. This tech innovation being adopted increasingly by businesses in financial sector across the globe because it saves time, money, and labor so execs can focus on what’s most important – personalized customer service.
+It includes automation support for customer onboarding, security checks, credit card, mortgage processing, etc. This tech innovation is being adopted increasingly by businesses in the financial sector across the globe because it saves time, money, and labor so execs can focus on what’s most important, personalized customer service.

-Blockchain has been revolving finance at a great pace for the last couple of years, and it’s still one of the most talked about fintech trends 2021.
+Blockchain has been revolving around finance at a great pace for the last couple of years, and it’s still one of the most talked-about fintech trends in 2021.
 48% of banking executives have a firm belief that Blockchain would have the most influential impact on banking in 2021 and beyond.

-It is expected to bring about an overturning revolution in the finance sector because of its entirely new philosophy – one with a modern decentralized finance paradigm which ensures that stored data is protected from any internal or external issues with minimal risk.
+It is expected to bring about an overturning revolution in the finance sector because of its entirely new philosophy, one with a modern decentralized finance paradigm that ensures that stored data is protected from any internal or external issues with minimal risk.

 This is just the picture of fintech in 2021, and it’s a speck in the growing revolution that this industry is.
 As of February 2021, more than 10,500 fintech startups have been registered in just America.
 The global fintech technology industry is expected to have a value of $222 billion by 2024.